picfight/pfcd/wire/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/picfight/pfcd/wire)
 =======

-Package wire implements the bitcoin wire protocol.
+Package wire implements the picfightcoin wire protocol.
 A comprehensive suite of tests with 100% test coverage is provided to ensure proper functionality.

 There is an associated blog post about the release of this package [here](https://blog.conformal.com/btcwire-the-bitcoin-wire-protocol-package-from-btcd/).

-This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with bitcoin peers at the wire protocol level.
+This package has intentionally been designed so it can be used as a standalone package for any projects needing to interface with picfightcoin peers at the wire protocol level.

 ## Installation and Updating